ComposableFi/composable/.devcontainer/nix/README.md

 # Overview

 The Nix based devcontainer.
-Is maintained to be the same as CI and DevNet
+Has the same environment as available in CI and on devnet